 Habitat: Cleavers prefers shady moist sites but accepts full sun when there is adequate moisture.
 It colonizes waste places and abandoned areas by reseeding itself.
 The root system is a shallow branching taproot.

 Names: The genus name, Galium, is from the Greek word, gala, meaning 'milk' and is a reference to the use of come Galium species to curdle milk.
-The species name, aparine, is the Greek name for Cleavers.
+The species name, aparine, is the Greek name for Cleavers, being derived from aparo, meaning "to seize".
 This species in native to both the new and old worlds.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 As to the common names - 4 are listed above, the plant is known to have 59 common names.

 Comparisons: Look for the weak stems, leaves in a whorl of 6 to 8, dense hooked hairs on stems, leaves, and seed capsules.
 See 'comparison' note at bottom of the page.